Twan Huys: Early life and career

 Huys studied at the Academy for Journalism in Tilburg from 1983 until 1986, after which he went to work for the regional broadcasting company in the Dutch province of Limburg.
 He then worked for STAD Radio Amsterdam and VARA.
 From 1992 until September 2010, he worked for news program NOVA, and from that month onwards, he has worked for NOVA's successor, Nieuwsuur.

 In 2018 he took over the talkshow RTL Late Night from Humberto Tan after declining views; he couldn't prevent its eventual cancellation and left after one season.
+Since 2020 he's one of the three regular hosts of Buitenhof, a weekly Dutch political interview programme on Sunday afternoon.

 He is married to Cheryl Franks, a Brit, and they have two children: a son Jack and a daughter Dylan Rose.
 Cheryl is a yoga teacher.
 They have been married since 2007.